freddiehaddad/fast-track-to-rust/src/mutability.md

 # Mutability

-Two lines of code were added to our grep program on lines 13 and 18.
+Two lines of code were added to our rustle program on lines 13 and 18.
 The variable `i` will get incremented with each loop iteration and we'll use it to print the line number.
 Go ahead and run the code.